Sylvester-dev/MINImine/README.md

 ### Working on features
 * To display a leaderboard
-* Give multiple attack option like power and surprise attack
+* Give multiple attack option like power and booster attack
+* Adding charge particle to enchant and powerup our weapon
+* Making our weapon a real asset